 This mode is your source of improvement.
 After the first couple of tutorials, which take about 30 seconds or so, you’ll be gifted with a shooting range.
 This beautiful array of targets is where you will make all of your progress.
 It’s important to note that because Apex Legends is a battle royale, there aren’t the constant gun battles which are common among most FPS games.
 Thus, the necessity to practice specific drills in an environment where you can relax and implement good habits is even more important.
 The following drills will get you shooting like a pro in no time.

 The most important habit you can implement is this, no unnecessary movements.
 That means that you are only making the absolute necessary movements to make your shot happen.
 Don’t get stuck in the common panic adjustments which most players experience.
 Practice implementing a purposefulness to your movements, regardless of your platform.

-You want to make sure you are attentive and engaged in the practice, or else you aren't learning anything.
-Set a timer for 5 – 8 minutes per drill, and try to focus for the duration of the time.
-It's important not to set the timer for too long because you may lose focus and implement bad aiming habits.
+You want to make sure you are attentive and engaged in the practice, or else you aren’t learning anything.
+Set a timer for 5 – 8 minutes per drill, and try to focus on aim for the duration of the time.
+It’s important not to set the timer for too long because you may lose focus and implement bad aiming habits.
 The point of practice is to make things perfect.

 Drill #1: Headshots

 Aim for the head, always.
 Grab a gun, set a timer, and aim for the head.
 There are 6 dummies in front of each gun type.
 Practice moving back and forth through the dummies, aiming for headshots every time.
-The goal here is to make it through every dummy in front of you without missing a single shot.
-If you can confidently take out all 6 consistently, you know you're implementing good aiming habits.
+The goal for this guide is to make it through every dummy in front of you without missing a single shot.
+If you can confidently take out all 6 consistently, you know you’re implementing good aiming habits.

 Drill #2: Strafing While Aiming